dockeroo/dockeroo/README.rst

 ---------------------

 machine
    Docker machine where **volume** will be created.
-Defaults to "default".
+   Defaults to DOCKER_MACHINE_NAME environment variable or "default" if unset.

 name
     Volume name.
 Defaults to part name.